 Energy Modeling

 Dwelling Units shall be grouped for modeling purposes.
-All units in a group, at a minimum, shall have the same number of bedrooms and same conditioned floor area (+/- 10%).
+At a minimum, all units within a group shall have the same number of bedrooms conditioned floor area within 10 percent of one another (+/- 10%).
 For example, a group may contain only units with a given floor plan, or it may be a group of different floor plans assuming they all have the same number of bedrooms and are within +/-10% conditioned floor area.

 A Worst-Case Analysis shall be performed to determine the model with the worst-case HERS Index for the group.
 The Worst-Case Analysis on a given group shall consider all variations in Minimum Rated Features and Threshold Specifications and shall also consider requirements of any relevant EEP.
-Every Dwelling Unit shall be assigned the HERS Index Score as determined by the worst-case analysis for the corresponding group.
+Every Dwelling Unit shall then be assigned the HERS Index Score as determined by the worst-case analysis for the corresponding group.

 If changes or adjustments are made to a Threshold Specification, the worst-case model must be updated accordingly and must still represent the worst-case analysis of all units within that group.